Copyright (c) 1998-2017,

 appearance of this animal, which had the body of a dog and the head of a rabbit,

 Bell shot several times.
 The animal vanished.
-Bell thought
+This

-nothing more about the incident, at least not until after dinner.
+nothing more of the incident, at least not until after dinner.
 That evening,

-the Bells began hearing "beating" sounds on the outside walls of their
+the family began hearing "beating" sounds on the outside walls of their

 The